EnigmaCurry/d.rymcg.tech/traefik/README.md

    loaded by the Traefik [file
    provider](https://doc.traefik.io/traefik/providers/file/).
- * The templates placed in the [user-templates](config/user-templates) are ignored by thhe git repository and serve as a local-only config store, they are loaded identically as the `config-templates` directory.
+ * The templates placed in the [user-templates](config/user-templates) directory are ignored by the git repository and serve as a local-only config store, they are loaded identically as the `config-templates` directory.
  * The [Docker
    provider](https://doc.traefik.io/traefik/providers/docker/) loads
    dynamic configuration directly from Docker container labels.